hunterchen7/HumanBenchmarkBot/README.md

 # HumanBenchmarkBot
- Automation of tasks on [Human Benchmark](https://humanbenchmark.com/) using python, just for fun
+ Automation of tasks on [Human Benchmark](https://humanbenchmark.com/) using python, just for fun.
+Try it for yourself if you've never done it!

  Here's what I've got working:
  - chimp test